domesticmouse/gemini-cli-exploration/hardware/README.md

 ## On to step 4

-Step 4 will creating an MCP server.
+Step 4 will create an MCP server.

 ```console
 git checkout step-04